berkeley-stat159/project-delta/README.md

 - Smoothing with a Gaussian Kernel: `make smoothing`
 - Remove *all* analysis results: `make rm-results`

+You can also produce a copy of our findings by calling `make report`, which will be saved as a pdf file in the paper/ directory.

 Included with this package are also some general purpose utilities that may come in handy.
 Calling `make test-data` generates a set of dummy data that can be used to check the build's integrity.
 Once this dummy data has been generated,